femrek/flutter_network_layer/flutter_network_layer_dio/README.md

 }
 ```

-- Use the network layer in your project.
-Dependency injection is used in the example project, and it is recommended.
-You
+- Finally, you can use the network invoker named `DioNetworkInvoker` to send the request to the server.
+The following
-  can use the network layer without dependency injection as well.
+  example demonstrates how to send a request to the server and handle the response.

 ```dart
 import 'package:flutter_network_layer_dio/flutter_network_layer_dio.dart';